 If you are suffering from a spinal cord injury, chances are you are also suffering from a heavy load of medical bills on top of your devastating pain.
 Spinal cord injuries result in both short- and long-term damages, including partial or complete paralysis.
 Regardless, it will completely change a person’s life.

 That’s where we step in.
-Our expert team of Norristown, PA spinal cord injury attorneys at The Weitz Firm are experienced in helping victims and their families recuperate the maximum amount of money they deserve.
+Our expert team of Norristown, PA spinal cord injury attorneys at The Weitz Firm, LLC are experienced in helping victims and their families recuperate the maximum amount of money they deserve.

 Your precious spinal cord is a bundle of nerves that controls your body’s movement between the brain and the rest of your body.
 SCI, or acute spinal cord injury, is a common trauma that can bruise, partially tear, or completely tear the spinal cord, leading to permanent disability.